David Seidler: Career

 Seidler arrived in Hollywood at the age of 40, and his first job there was writing Tucker: The Man and His Dream for Francis Ford Coppola.
 For some years he was a member of the Feather & Seidler writing team with Jacqueline Feather.

 Always wanting to write about George VI, and being a stutterer himself, Seidler started researching in the 1970s.
 After finding the surviving son of Lionel Logue, Valentine Logue, a brain surgeon, he wrote him in 1981.
 In turn, Logue was keen to talk with Seidler and even share the notebooks his father kept while treating the King, but on the condition that he received "written permission from the Queen Mother" first.
 Upon writing to her, Seidler received a reply from her private secretary, asking him not to pursue the project during her lifetime.
 Consequently, Seidler abandoned the project in 1982.

 The Queen Mother died in 2002, but Seidler didn't start the work until 2005, when he suffered from throat cancer, and returned to the story during a bout of creative work it inspired.
 Eventually, he wrote the first draft of his screenplay, and his then-wife and writing partner suggested that he rewrite it as a stage play, as an exercise.
 She felt that the "physical confines of the stage would force him to focus on the key relationships in the story, without the distractions imposed by concern for cinematic technique."
 In 2011 Seidler won a BAFTA award for Best Original Screenplay, and later an Academy Award for Best Original Screenplay for the film The King's Speech.

 When writing the script, Seidler discovered that his own uncle, also named David and also a stutterer, had been sent to see Lionel Logue by his father (Seidler's grandfather).

-Personal life
+Death

-In late 2005 Seidler was diagnosed with bladder cancer, but as of 2011, he was in remission.
+Seidler died in New Zealand on 16 March 2024, at the age of 86.
+He was married to Mary Ann Tharaldsen, Huia Newton and Jacqueline Feather.